Elliot67/page_swapper/README.md

 # Page Swapper

-Page swapper is a chrome extnesion to swap between domain name and keep the same path and parameters
+Page swapper is a chrome extension to easily swap between domains while keeping the same path and url parameters.

-## What is it for
+The main use case is to swap between multiple environments while keeping the same page.
+It's super handy for comparing pages while developing.
-The goal is to easily swap between multiple domain while keeping the same page.
+For example, you can easily swap between:

-The main use is to swap between multiple environments and stay on the same webpage.
+- `localhost/my-page/4`,

-## Exemples
+- `www.mywebsite.com/my-page/4`

-You can easily swap between `localhost/my-page/4`, `https://www.mywebsite.com/my-page/4` and `https://staging.mywebsite.com/my-page/4`.
+- `staging.mywebsite.com/my-page/4`.